Mold: Use in art

 Various artists have used mold in various artistic fashions.
 Daniele Del Nero, for example, constructs scale models of houses and office buildings and then induces mold to grow on them, giving them an unsettling, reclaimed-by-nature look.
 Stacy Levy sandblasts enlarged images of mold onto glass, then allows mold to grow in the crevasses she has made, creating a macro-micro portrait.
-Sam Taylor-Johnson, director of Nowhere Boy and Fifty Shades of Grey (among others), has made a number of time-lapse films capturing the gradual decay of classically arranged still lifes.
+Sam Taylor-Johnson has made a number of time-lapse films capturing the gradual decay of classically arranged still lifes.